International Grapes

 Muscat Blanc: (white) Grapey, simple, sweet, floral.
 Regional Grapes

-(red) Tannic, black fruits, usually good as a p
+Touriga Nacional: (red) Tannic, black fruits, usually good as a port (Portugal)

-: (red) Deep red color, spices, berries, medium bod
+Carmenere: (red) Deep red color, spices, berries, medium body (Bordeaux)

 Pinot Gris: (white) flavor varies greatly on origin.
 Medium to full body, fruity and floral, pungent (Burgundy, France)

-: (white) Honey, damp straw scent, very versatile, good for food pairings (Loire, France a
+Chenin Blanc: (white) Honey, damp straw scent, very versatile, good for food pairings (Loire, France and S. Africa)

-(white) Almond, marzipan aroma, full-body, also honey, quince, spice & pear
+Marsanne: (white) Almond, marzipan aroma, full-body, also honey, quince, spice & pear (Rhone, France)

 Use this information as a guide, depending on a variety of factors, or blends each wine could have a different taste.